 Jerusalem Farm has a focus on home repair.
 This includes the construction or repair of wheel chair ramps, decks, roofs, siding, painting, etc. Worksites will be led by a trained member from our Community, and the volunteers will be fully involved with the service.
 We emphasize that our work is with the homeowner; therefore we encourage interaction between volunteers and homeowners while at the worksite.
 Other projects may include working at a soup kitchen/food pantry, tutoring youth and any other needs in the community which have been identified by Jerusalem Farm.
 There will also be work each day in our kitchen and in our garden, bringing on the dialogue of hospitality and sustainability.

 It is through simplicity that we are all made aware of our capabilities and the needs of others.
 Simplicity will be found in the all the work we do; working the earth in our gardens, and with our hands as carpenters.
 Volunteers will feel empowered by the tasks they accomplish and the simplicity in manual labor.
 We will also ask that volunteers refrain from cell phone usage and other electronics.
 This will center our attention on those around us with whom we are forming community with, and those we are serving.
 Finally, volunteers will learn about the importance of sustainability and stewardship of our earth.

-Interested in joining us for a week in 2013 or 2014?
+Interested in joining us for a week in 2015?
 The following is a list of available group weeks.

-If you would like to bring a group during one of these weeks or on a week that is not listed, let us know by emailing our Volunteer Coordinator, Kristina or calling us at (816)421-1855.
+If you would like to bring a group during one of these weeks or on a week that is not listed, let us know by emailing our Volunteer Coordinator or calling us at (816) 421-1855.